About the Web Usability Standard

 Other State sector organisations are not required to implement the Standard, but are strongly encouraged to do so.
-By virtue of the legislation (i.e. Human Rights Act 1993, Bill of Rights Act 1990) and New Zealand’s ratification of the United Nations Convention on the Rights of Persons with Disabilities that underlie the requirement for mandated organisations to produce accessible websites, there is a reasonable expectation that the websites of all Government organisations will be accessible to the widest range of New Zealanders, including people with disabilities.
+By virtue of the legislation (i.e. Human Rights Act 1993, Bill of Rights Act 1990) and NZ’s ratification of the United Nations Convention on the Rights of Persons with Disabilities that underlie the requirement for mandated organisations to produce accessible websites, there is a reasonable expectation that the websites of all Government organisations will be accessible to the widest range of NZers, including people with disabilities.

-The NZ Government Web Usability Standard applies to all publicly available Government websites that can be accessed by individuals who are not employed by a NZ Government organisation subject to the Standard.
-This includes websites that require users to authenticate themselves through some kind of login, e.g. a Government extranet that restricts access to specific non-Government organisations.
+Public facing websites can be accessed by individuals who are not employed by a NZ Government organisation.
+This includes websites that require users to authenticate themselves through some kind of login, for example a government extranet that restricts access to specific non-government organisations.

 Certain of the Standard’s requirements apply to a website as a whole, while others apply to specific web pages that are part of that website.

 Note that the definition of web page used in this Standard includes what are typically referred to as web applications, but also resources such as MS Word and PDF documents.